kumu/docs/faq/how-do-I-avoid-duplicates-in-imports.md

 # How do I avoid duplicate elements in imports?

-If you are finding duplicate elements or connections in your map, then you’ll first need to understand how we reconcile spreadsheet imports within Kumu: We reconcile new elements by label and by type.
+If you are finding duplicate elements or connections in your map, then you’ll first need to understand how we reconcile spreadsheet imports within Kumu: *We reconcile new elements by label and by type*.

 **Things to consider**